Malacath-92/Proxy-PDF-Maker/README.md

 Determines how many columns are displayed in the card grid on the left.
 Smaller numbers are better for smaller screens.

 #### Rendering Backend
-Choose here the backend for rendering the final output file. `LibHaru` and `PoDoFo` will render to a `.pdf` file, while `Png` will render to a set of png files. `Png` output is particularly useful when using the `Fit` paper size option, then using the result outputs for manually creating a print layout in another software.
+Choose here the backend for rendering the final output file. `LibHaru` and `PoDoFo` will render to a `.pdf` file, while `Png` will render to a set of png files.
+- `LibHaru` and `PoDoFo` are largely the same however
+    - The two could have each their own bugs, so if you experience a crash during rendering try switching to the other
+    - `PoDoFo` is required if you want to render images on top of an existing `.pdf` file via the `Base PDF` page size
+- `Png` output is particularly useful when using the `Fit` paper size option, then using the result outputs for manually creating a print layout in another software

 #### Image Format
 This determines whether images are encoded to `.png` or `.jpg` before writing them to the PDF.
 Use `Jpg` to reduce file size.